putyourlightson/craft-campaign-pro/README.md

 # Campaign Pro Plugin for Craft CMS 3

-> Campaign Pro unlocks the pro features of the Campaign plugin which must also be purchased and installed.
-Once plugin editions come to the plugin store, these will be merged into a single plugin with two editions.
+> The Campaign Pro plugin is now redundant.
+The pro features are available as of in Campaign 1.7.0 with the Pro edition.

 Campaign Pro brings segments, automated sendouts, recurring sendouts and user group syncing to the Campaign plugin.